DPDK/dpdk/doc/guides/prog_guide/rte_security.rst

 Each driver (crypto or ethernet) defines its own private array of capabilities for the operations it supports.
-Below is an example of the capabilities for a PMD which supports the IPSec protocol.
+Below is an example of the capabilities for a PMD which supports the IPsec and PDCP protocol.

 .. code-block:: c